Snegithiye: Plot

 At this point, Vasu and Radhika are introduced to Gayathri, a fiercely independent and strong police officer and an alumnus of their college.
 During an event at the college, Gayathri explains how women in the country lose their independence and livelihood after getting married.
 Convinced that they should avoid marriage as long as possible, Vani and Radhika pretend that Radhika has a boyfriend from overseas, named Ramesh, in order to avoid Malathi from arranging anymore suitors.
 However, this fantasy takes a whole new turn when an actual person named Ramesh calls and sends Radhika letters, claiming to be her boyfriend.
 To end this nuisance, Vasu and Radhika invite Ramesh to their hostel during the college dance program and plan to trick him into blurt out the truth.
 Vasu instructs Radhika to bring her aunt's guns for their safety.

 However, a mysterious shooter kills Ramesh before the girls can confront him.
 Fearing that suspicion would fall on them, they decide to dispose of the body by hiding it in the air ventilator.
 Unexpectedly, the body slides down the vent and lands on the auditorium stage, in the middle of a performance.
 Gayathri, who is the guest of honour at the event, takes charge of the case.
 She finds Radhika's necklace on the body and the two girls are brought in for questioning.
 At the police station, an old woman shows up claiming that Ramesh is her son and has gone missing.
-Realising that the noose is tightening and that the story of their innocence would not stand, Vasu and Radhika escape police custody and hide in an abandoned mansion on the outskirts of the city.
+Realising that the noose is tightening and that the story of their innocence will not stand, Vasu and Radhika escape police custody and hide in an abandoned mansion on the outskirts of the city.